What's On at ATOM 2026

 Free event - booking not required

 Science comes to the Market Place in Abingdon, with science exhibitors and communicators all assembled to show you why they love their scientific work!
-When you have looked around the Market Place don't forget that there are activities, talks and shows going on in the Museum and in the Guildhall, both a few steps away.
+When you have looked around the Market Place don't forget that there are activities, talks and shows going on in the Museum and in the "Community Shop" at 25 Bury Street, both a few steps away.

 More details about this event including how to take part if you are a science organisation here